 This list is not intended to substitute qualified medical advice.
 Please consult your healthcare provider for any advice relating to surgery and recovery.

-A Patient's-Written Guide for preparation before the operation:
+A Patient's-Written Guide for Preparation Before the Operation:

 A shower chair and toilet seat riser may increase independence earlier in the recovery;